Last updated:

 The containers fireworks are stored in must be clearly labelled as storing fireworks.
 If the fireworks are stored inside an ISO freight container the label should be an orange diamond with a black 4 (the 4 refers to the category).
 Category 4 is retail fireworks.

 Manufacturing of fireworks includes their repair, modification, dismantling and so on.
 Anyone doing this requires a licence.
-You can apply for a licence via HSE - storing and selling fireworks.
+You can apply for a licence on the Health and Safety Executive (HSE) website.

 The Fireworks Regulations 2004.
 A notice must be displayed where fireworks are supplied or exposed for supply stating: